slowproj/slowdash/docs/ControlsScript.md

 from slowpy.control import ControlSystem ctrl = ControlSystem()

-# make a control node for a SCIP command of "MEAS:V0" on a device at 182.168.1.43
+# make a control node for a SCPI command of "MEAS:V0" on a device at 192.168.1.43
 V0 = ctrl.ethernet(host='192.168.1.43', port=17674).scpi().command('MEAS:V0')

 while True: